ItsNotSoftware/nav6d/README.md

 * Deferred goal and map update handling while planning

 Planning performance statistics are printed to the console at each run.

+`n6d_velocity_controller` (default) projects the robot onto the generated path, selects a lookahead pose, closes the loop with a 6-DoF PD law, and publishes body-frame twist commands on `/space_cobot/cmd_vel`. `n6d_force_controller` shares this logic but publishes wrenches on `/space_cobot/cmd_force` for setups that expect forces/torques instead of velocities.